aweiland/pChart-php5/README.markdown

 with PHP 5 will soon be lost because of new language features (namely constuctors can no longer be the class name as of PHP 5.3.3)

+The v2 branch will not retain backward compatibility with the old API (though it will not be changed unnecessarily)

 ## Goals

 The goal of this project is: